Asymptotics of Solutions to Silent Wave Equations: Introduction

-The reason for using the word weakly in this definition, is that in \cite{hans} similar conditions are also introduced, which in addition present bounds on the first derivatives of the objects of interest.
+for $t \geq 0$, then Equation \eqref{pde} is said to be \emph{weakly convergent} \footnote{The reason for using the word weakly in this definition, is that in \cite{hans} similar conditions are also introduced, which in addition present bounds on the first derivatives of the objects of interest.}. \end{definition}

 Let \eqref{pde} be $C^1$-silent and weakly convergent, and assume $\mathcal{X}$ is $C^0$-future bounded.
 Then we expect to be able to approximate solutions to \eqref{pde} with solutions to

 or equivalently